-Find out about the Fast Stream and the Civil Service on this award-winning internship.
-Of those surveyed, 100% who completed the internship in 2015 would recommend it.
+Find out about the Fast Stream and the Civil Service by joining the internship that 98% of previous interns would recommend.

 6 to 9 weeks

 The multi-award winning Summer Diversity Internship Programme (SDIP) gives people from diverse backgrounds the opportunity to see what a career in the Civil Service is like.
 It puts talented undergraduates and graduates on a work placement in a government department.
 As a successful applicant, you’ll get an insight into the broad range of opportunities available across the Civil Service.

 The SDIP is a great way to prepare for a place on one of our Fast Stream graduate programmes, which could lead to many different career paths at the heart of the UK Government.
 Two months on the SDIP could change your life!

 You’ll also be invited to undertake Fast Pass, which is a quicker route to Fast Stream selection.The Fast Pass means if you receive a positive appraisal during the 2019 SDIP internship, and then apply for Fast Stream 2020, you’ll be fast-tracked past the initial online selection stages.
 You’ll also receive coaching to support you.
 This gives you an excellent chance to succeed on the Fast Stream.

 On the internship you’ll do challenging project-related work.
 You could be:

 Your internship starts with a welcome reception.
 You'll get the opportunity to hear from high-profile inspirational speakers and find out how to make the most of your placement.

 You'll then spend the next couple of months working within a departmental team immersed in work.
 This is a great opportunity to get involved in various activities and learn about the Civil Service and Fast Stream.